 How has engagement in small groups helped you connect at UUCF?

 “UUCF PlaygroUUp is a wonderful activity that encourages families with young children to connect with each other outside of RE and normal Sunday service environments.
-Meeting on the first and third Tuesday mornings each month, the sessions include open play for the children and parents to interact in a relaxed setting, and are a wonderful way for families that attend different services to meet.
+Meeting on the first Tuesday morning of each month, the sessions include open play for the children and parents to interact in a relaxed setting, and are a wonderful way for families that attend different services to meet.
 Alex has especially enjoyed when the wonderful Marsha Giusti has joined us for music sessions.
 We didn’t even let a closed building stop us the summer of 2014 but met at alternative locations such as Frying Pan Park, local playgrounds and splash pads.

 “The second way families can participate in the playgroup is by joining the PlaygroUUp Potluck on the fourth Sunday of each month.
 A chaotic and fantastic meal is shared by any families who can attend, with the kids having time for free play and the parents enjoying the chance to check in with friends and take a break from what can be busy weekends.
 The potluck was especially important to our family because we were unable to attend the daytime playgroup meetings initially, but loved the opportunity to connect while sharing a meal with our fellow preschooler parents.”